 How can I get customers back in my service drive?

-Traffic into the dealership is so slow right now.
-Why should I start selling parts online now?
+Dealership traffic is slow right now.
+Why should I start selling online now?

 Coronavirus is scary and the future is uncertain, but Parts Departments that tap into the online market will be the ones that float to the top of this global pandemic.